Online Therapy in New York & Connecticut

 I'm the Owner and Director of RBM Marriage & Family Therapy, PLLC.

-I received my Masters in Marriage and Family Therapy from Hofstra University after completing a graduate degree in Psychology in Education from Teachers College, Columbia University.
+I received my Master's degree in Marriage and Family Therapy from Hofstra University after completing a graduate degree in Psychology in Education from Teachers College, Columbia University.

 My team and I are deeply committed to creating a safe, welcoming, and confidential environment where you can openly share your experiences and work through the challenges you may be facing.